Visitors and volunteers

 You can draw cash from the ATM in Techiman, an hour’s drive by taxi from Nkoranza, provided your banking card has worldwide coverage.

-Ghana has a tropical climate and is situated near the equator, meaning that the sun rises and sets at six o’clock every day, with perhaps a few minutes’ difference between summer and winter.
+Ghana has a tropical climate and is situated at the equator, meaning that the sun rises and sets at six o’clock every day, summer or winter.
 The temperature seems higher than the thermometer may indicate because of the high humidity levels.
 (Except in the dry months of December and January).
 The lighter the clothing, the better; cotton is preferable over synthetic materials.
 Mosquito nets are not only pleasant to sleep under but are also crucial in helping prevent malaria.
-For more details on the climate, see: https://en.wikipedia.org/wiki/Climate_of_Ghana
+For more details on the climate, see:

 Location and accessibility:

 Nkoranza is a mid-sized Ghanaian city in East Bono province, formerly Brong Ahafo.
-It is centrally situated in Ghana, about a day’s travel from the country’s capital, Accra.
+It is centrally situated in Ghana, a day’s travel from the country’s capital, Accra.
 The distance between Accra and Nkoranza is about 500 km and can be travelled by car or bus.
-The journey (with a private vehicle) takes at least ten hours because of poor roads and traffic jams in the larger cities.
+The journey (with a private vehicle) takes on average seven hours because of poor roads and traffic jams in the larger cities.

-You can eventually go anywhere in Ghana with buses and local transportation, but you must be patient!
+Also without the use of a car you can eventually get to anywhere in Ghana with buses and local transportation, but you must be patient!

 You can also fly into Kumasi or Sunyani, followed by a four-hour drive.
 Flying is more expensive, but it is a viable option.